Gypsys, Tramps & Thieves: Music video

 The video for "Gypsys, Tramps & Thieves" was Cher's first music video.
 The video was a recorded performance of the song on The Sonny & Cher Comedy Hour in 1971.
 Throughout the video Cher is singing in front of a house wagon and in front of a fire.
 A second video was made, but it was very similar to the original.
 In the second video, clips of dancing female gypsies were shown.
+A promotional video aired on BBC's Top of the Pops in 1971, which features a group of Roma travelling through the countryside.
+The video follows certain lyrics from the song, ie; "dance for the money they'd throw".

 Remix version

 In 2002, a special remix medley was created by Dan-O-Rama for a video montage that was used in Cher's Living Proof: The Farewell Tour.
 The medley contains the videos of "All I Really Want to Do", "Gypsys, Tramps & Thieves", "Half-Breed", and "Dark Lady".